jiechenmc/kubestack/README.md

-Learning and Running on a 3-node k3s Kubernetes cluster with GitOps (Flux or ArgoCD tbd):
+Learning and running highly available applications on a 3-node k3s Kubernetes cluster with GitOps (Flux or ArgoCD tbd):

 - Dapr
   - Building event-driven applications.